coder966/spring-boot-starter-multi-security-realms/README.md

 This library allows you to easily and declaratively define these realms.
 It also brings extra features like:

-- Multi steps authentication support (aka Multi-Factor Authentication MFA).
+- Multi-steps authentication support (aka Multi-Factor Authentication MFA).
 For example: username & password step, then OTP step, etc...
 You don't have to think about how to implement this, just use the built-in support.
 - Ability to define public apis per realm without the need to access and update the `SecurityFilterChain` manually.
   This is helpful if your application is huge, and you want to define public apis in segregated modules without the need to define them in a central place.
 - You still have full control and can define custom `SecurityFilterChain`s if you wish.
 By default,